-- To tackle the current energy crisis and energy poverty, and addressing prioritized systemic elements in the energy sector to cope with potential future energy crisis - To build its capacities towards strengthening the national energy security, as well as in improving the legal and regulatory framework and operationalizing specific rapid large-scale interventions to tackle energy poverty and support most vulnerable and affected groups of population and businesses.
+- To tackle the current energy crisis and energy poverty, and address prioritized systemic elements in the energy sector to cope with the potential future energy crisis - To build its capacities towards strengthening the national energy security, as well as in improving the legal and regulatory framework and operationalizing specific rapid large-scale interventions to tackle energy poverty and support the most vulnerable and affected groups of population and businesses.

-Moldova is Part to Energy Community Treaty since 2010.
+Moldova is a Party to the Energy Community Treaty since 2010.
 By adopting the Energy Community Treaty, Moldova made legally binding commitments to adopt core EU energy legislation, the so-called "acquis communautaire".
 The Treaty and its acquis evolve constantly to incorporate new sectors as well as update or replace older acts.
-To stay on track with the evolution of European Union law, Articles 24 and 25 of the Treaty allow the adaptation of the acquis and implementing of possible amendments.
-Thus, in November 2021, the first set of Clean energy package acts were incorporated into the Energy Community acquis.
-Ministerial Council adopted the Decision on amending Annex I to the Treaty establishing the Energy Community and incorporating Regulation 2019/941 on risk-preparedness in the electricity sector, that lays down rules for cooperation between Contracting Parties with a view to preventing, preparing for and managing electricity crises in a spirit of solidarity and transparency and in full regard for the requirements of a competitive internal market for electricity.
+To stay on track with the evolution of European Union law, Articles 24 and 25 of the Treaty allow the adaptation of the acquis and implementation of possible amendments.
+Thus, in November 2021, the first set of Clean energy package acts was incorporated into the Energy Community acquis.
+Ministerial Council adopted the Decision on amending Annex I to the Treaty establishing the Energy Community and incorporating Regulation 2017/1938 of 25 October 2017 concerning measures to safeguard the security of gas supply1, that lays down rules for cooperation between Contracting Parties with a view to preventing, mitigating and managing gas crises in full regard for the requirements of a competitive single market for gas.